domax/email-bridge/README.md

 * Both sides use MS Exchange (EWS) server as Email transport.
 It means that both sides may use either the same EWS server or different ones, but EWS.
+  Although application design allows implementing other mail systems - IMAP, POP3 or smth else, where user may upload/attach and download/get files.
 * EWS on both computers allows attachments but scans them and cut them off in case if they contain "prohibited" media content, though this filter allows non-detectable (encrypted) attachments.